severalnines/docs/intro.rst

 Introduction
 ============

 This documentation covers ClusterControl version 1.4.0 which released on December 12th, 2016.
 This release contains key new features along with performance improvements and bug fixes.
-Release changelog is available `here <changelog.html>`_.
+Release changelog is available `at Change Logs <changelog.html>`_.

 What is ClusterControl?
 -----------------------